The Leroy Simon Collection

 Rothschildia cincta Arizona, fourth instar.

-Rothschildia cincta guerreronis Mexico, male.
+Rothschildia cincta guerreronis, Mexico, male and larva.

 Rothschildia hesperus Ecuador, male, female, several instars and cocoon.